Muz32/Crowdfunding_ETL/README.md

    We read data into Pandas DataFrames from the following Excel files: `crowdfunding.xlsx` and `contacts.xlsx`.

 ## 2.Transform
-   We performed several transformation tasks on the extracted data:
-   - Created new columns, renamed existing ones, and dropped unnecessary columns.
-   - Formatted column data types to the appropriate types.
+   New columns were created, renamed and unwanted columns dropped using the extracted data.
+The datatype for the columns were also formatted to the ideal datatypes.
 The tools and techniques used for data transformation included:
    - `split`
    - `numpy arange`
    - List comprehensions